Trying to sleep when you have anxiety is not fun and games.

 Yes, this means you can fully customise the weighted blanket that you need.
 First, pick from 6 different weights, which range from 1kg (perfect for children) to 12kg.
 Then complete it with your choice of 8 different fabric patterns, putting the single grey option of the Isaac weighted blanket to shame.

 If you don’t want a blanket, the Sommio also offers a weighted duvet, which might be a better option for some people.

 They also offer a few off the shelve options for you to choose from, as well as a prime upgrade.
 This upgrade will give you a smaller pocket inside to keep weight more evenly distributed.
 The downside to this?
 You’ve got a lot of options to choose from.
 If you want something simple, sticking with an Isaac or Mela Comfort blanket might be the right choice for you.

 Now, you don’t get the luxury of a 100-night with Sommio, but you do get a 21-night exchange policy if it’s not working out for you.

 Unlock a better night’s sleep with weighted blankets

-The pressure caused by a weighted blanket creates one of the most comfortable and relaxing blankets in the world, feeling like you’re being hugged by the blanket itself.
+The pressure caused by a weighted blanket creates one of the most comfortable and relaxing blankets in the world, feeling like you’re being hugged.

 The blankets are proven to make you feel better, decrease your stress levels and lower anxiety, all while helping you get a better night’s sleep.
 It does this by increasing the production of serotonin and melatonin in your body while reducing the stress hormone cortisol.